Dynatrace compliance with GDPR for EU citizens

-What our software does with personal data:
+Here is what our software does with personal data:

 - RUM mainly captures URLs and IP addresses, as required for performance management.
 RUM can be configured to capture usernames, user IDs, and other personal data to provide better detail about user sessions that experience performance problems.

-- RUM tracks click paths but it doesn't track personal data such as birth dates, social security numbers, credit card numbers, pictures, and social preferences (unless explicitly configured to do so).
+- RUM tracks click paths, but it doesn't track personal data such as birth dates, social security numbers, credit card numbers, pictures, and social preferences (unless explicitly configured to do so).
 This is because Dynatrace products are focused on clicks, response times, and service communication, not specific input values.